9. Penalties and deductions for forms:

 Long Weapons such as the Quandao and Pudao are also subject to these requirements.

 Weapons require a certain length in order to be used efficiently.
 The requirements, with few exceptions, are generally the same for Traditional and for Contemporary Wushu.
 The length of the weapon is determined by the competitor’s height.
+Non-compliance with weapon standards will result in a .5 point deduction from the final score unless otherwise specified.

 2 – Staffs and Spears: Staffs can vary in length from a minimum of the height of the competitor’s eyebrow to well over the competitor’s head.
 Staffs shorter than the competitor’s eyebrow fall into the Other Weapons category.
 In divisions where there are no Other Weapons, any length staff or stick may be used.

-Note: Spears vary in length between Traditional Northern and Southern Systems and Contemporary Wushu.
+Spears vary in length between Traditional Northern and Southern Systems and Contemporary Wushu.
 For Northern Systems the spear should reach the tip of the competitor’s fingers when the arm is stretched overhead.
 For Southern Systems the spear can be slightly shorter but the spear tip must be above the competitor’s head.
-For Wushu the Spearhead should be above the competitor’s fingertips when the arm is stretched overhead.
+For Wushu the spearhead should be above the competitor’s fingertips when the arm is stretched overhead.

 3 – Flexible and Double Weapons: All Flexible Weapons and Double Weapons fall into the Other Weapons Category unless we feature a division for these Weapons.

-Note: Traditional weapons like Double Saber, which contain ground-rolling techniques, are not bound by the two-acrobatic technique restriction.
+Traditional weapons like Double Saber, which contain ground-rolling techniques, are not bound by the two-acrobatic technique restriction.
 The same applies to Traditional Monkey Staff (but not to the Wushu Monkey Staff).

-For Wushu the Spearhead should be above the competitor’s fingertips when the arm is stretched overhead.
+For Wushu, the Spearhead should be above the competitor’s fingertips when the arm is stretched overhead.